yishangru/CSE6140-Project/README.md

 ```

 If you install new package to the environment, **make sure you update `dependencies.txt` with correct package name and version, and commit**.
 Just add the main package with version to `dependencies.txt` should be fine.
+Refer to `dependencies.txt` for example dependencies.

 Following shell snippet can be used to retrieve installed package lists.